BBC Teach - Holocaust Memorial Day Resources

 Flashcards are a very effective tool for helping students retain knowledge.
 This is a particularly useful strategy for history.
 Below is a student guide to using flashcards.
 This can be downloaded and printed.

 Download and print guide:

-Below is a very useful junior cert history exam resource [Higher Level] for third year history students and teachers.
+Below is a very useful Junior Cert History exam resource [Higher Level].
 It should be used with past exam papers.
+It includes:

 Question 3 of the Junior Cert History exam is short-answer questions.
 This question examines content from years 1 to 3.
 The most effective way to prepare for this section is to practice past questions.